anuraglamsal/currency-classifier-frontend/README.md

 * Add a logo
   -- done

+* Use a pop up card (512 x 512 basically) to show the image with bounding box.
+The image with bounding box is sent from the server, so the frontend just has to worry about display the image.

 * shorten the pulses and keep gap between the pulses.
 Also, I think it's better to give the haptic feedback after the TTS.
 Just put the vibration code below tts.

 * Language choosing toggle.
 You can use "volume down" for this btw.